devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

         update_cache: yes
 ```

-## If you  didnt found any module /  unable to get the exact modules.
+## If you  didnt find any module /  unable to get the exact modules.

 * We have  modules in ansible  where we can provide the linux command as it is and run the playbook.
 * Examples : shell and command modules